The most beautiful spots in Stadspark (city park) Maastricht

 Monument of d'Artagnan

-What does someone have to do to earn a statue in Maastricht Stadspark (city park)?
-Be a legendary figure in the army and get killed on Maastricht soil, for example.
-Captain d'Artagnan died in a battle between his French army and their Spanish enemy.
-He died in 1673 at the Tongerse Poort city gate.
-In 1977, he returned as a bronze statue and now you can come face to face with one of the most famous figures in Maastricht's history.
+What does one have to do to deserve a statue in Maastricht’s Stadspark?
+Be a legendary figure in the army and be killed on Maastricht soil, for example.
+Captain d’Artagnan was killed in a battle between his French army and their Spanish enemy.
+He died in 1673 at the Tongeren (city) gate.
+In 1977, he returned as a bronze statue, and now you can stand face to face with one of the most famous figures in Maastricht’s history.
 It was the writer Alexandre Dumas who made him world-famous in his books about the Three Musketeers.

 -